weatheredwatcher/weatheredwatcher.github.io/_posts/2023-10-22-vivaldi-king-of-the-browsers.markdown

 can also port over easily enough, and it is plain that this is a great browser!
 I personal have decided to use it again!

 ![Vivaldi in Action](/assets/vivaldi.png)

+UPDATE:

+I did finally get Arc up and running.
+Weird bug in the Wizard I guess!
+I have given it a bit of a try and I honestly prefer Vivaldi!
+Arc is a fine browser and I am sure it will work just fine for normal users, but as a power user, it is not quite the same!